Introduction:

 terraform init -migrate-state

-- Create an Amazon S3 bucket for Terraform state.
+- Create an Amazon S3 bucket for Terraform state and configure IAM permissions.

 -